 Deep frying can only do one thing: deep fry food.

 Air fryers can cook different types of food in a variety of ways.
-It can fry, roast, reheat, and even bake food!
+It can fry, roast, reheat, steam, and even bake food!

 The air fryer is definitely a more versatile appliance.
 You can roast vegetables, air fry french fries, and air fry breaded food similar to deep frying.
 I even use it to make toast!
 I've also seen people use it to bake with the right accessories.